kenlasko/omni/README.md

 ```

 # Omni cluster creation/update
 Make sure all nodes are up and running in maintenance mode and are visible in https://omni.ucdialplans.com.
-I did this via [PXEBoot](https://github.com/kenlasko/pxeboot).
+I did this via a [NetbootXYZ](https://github.com/kenlasko/docker-rpi1/netbootxyz) installation on the same Raspberry Pi node as my Omni installation.

 You will need to modify the machine GUIDs in [cluster-template-home.yaml](cluster-template-home.yaml) to suit your needs.
 I have multiple cluster templates for home, cloud and lab to test various things.
 You may not need all this.